-Ljubivoje Rsumovic was born in Ljubis, mountain Zlatibor, on the July 3rd 1939.
+Ljubivoje Rsumovic was born in Ljubis, on Zlatibor mountain, on the July 3rd 1939.

 Educated in Ljubis, Cajetina, Uzice and Belgrade, where he graduated in 1965. on the Language and Literature University, in Comparative Literature group.
-Married, has three sons and three grandkids.
+Married, has three sons and five grandkids.

 Many of his works were staged in Theatres: “Suma koja hoda”, “Nevidljiva ptica”, “Baba roga”, “Rokenrol za decu”, “Uspavana lepotica”, “Au sto je skola zgodna”, “U cara Trojana kozje usi”, “Snezana i 7 patuljaka”…